ES-1085/f2025-ds1-project-gold/proposal/proposal.md

 age or based on whether they have an Individualized Educational Program (IEP) or not.

+The dataset used for this analysis contains 180 observations and 10 variables in the main structured table (prof_2018_2019).
+These variables are Category, WHE Bottom, WHE Top, \# Children, Average, \# Below, % Below, \# Meeting / Exceeding, % Meeting / Exceeding and Time Period.

 ## 2. Data

 We are currently tidying up the 6 datasets we plan on using for our